5ony/OBSWebSocketAHK/README.md

 	- [JSON.ahk](https://github.com/cocobelgica/AutoHotkey-JSON/blob/master/JSON.ahk)
 	- [libcrypt.ahk](https://github.com/ahkscript/libcrypt.ahk/blob/master/build/libcrypt.ahk)

-- Open OBS Studio, and navigate to Tools -> obs-websocket Settings, and leave the window open.
+- Open OBS Studio, and navigate to Tools -> Websocket Server Settings, and leave the window open.
 - Click on Show Connect Info button.
 - Remove the Server Password.
 You can use it with password too, but it might be easier to try it without password.
 Also, all of the examples are without password.
 - Copy the full IP address and port to your AHK script ("localhost:4455" will not be enough, but "127.0.0.1:4455" works fine).
-- You can close the "Websocket connect info" window, but keep the "obs-websocket Settings" window open.
+- You can close the "Websocket connect info" window, but keep the "Websocket Server Settings" window open.
 - Create a simple script where the lib directory resides.

 ```